and-aleksandrov/wordpress/README.md

 2. When logged in, copy the link to the browser and press Enter

 # Wordpress exploit #4
-<b>Type:</b> Authenticated Shortcode Tags Cross-Site Scripting CVE-2015-5714
+<b>Type:</b> Authenticated Shortcode Tags Cross-Site Scripting with Sticky Permission Issue CVE-2015-5714 & CVE-2015-5715

 <b>Wordpress exploit demo</b>